Rohit-Kapkoti/Stock_APP/README.md

 # Django-React Full Stack Project

-This is a Django backend project for the stock monitoring platform.
+This is a Django React project for the stock monitoring platform.
 It provides APIs for user authentication, managing watchlists, and fetching stock data from Alpha Vantage.

 ## Setup